nhatanh2212/Treasure-Hunting/README.md

    - The tutor for setting up pygame can be found here: https://github.com/pygame/pygame

 ## 3. Running
-   User can specify the block size when running the game
+   User can specify the block size when running the game.
+Press Enter to see next turn in the game.
    - Main function:
       - python main.py <input_file> <output_file> <block_size>
       - Example: python main.py "MAP_1.txt" "OUTPUT_1.txt" 50